datacite/doi-resolution-stats/README.md

 * FIX TIMEZONE issues detailed above...
 * Provide an admin servlet that fires off bulk load jobs.
 Currently run via junit script.
 * Live fetch (and cache in the db) datacite customer prefixes & display names.
 Currently parsed from a static JSON file.
+Also need to take into account multiple datacentres can share a prefix.
+10.1594 is an example (and could be the only one)